This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 When I first came across this outdoor herb garden idea, it was in permaculture literature.
 I then saw a couple of herb spirals in person when visiting other gardens.
 The idea is a practical and delightful way to grow a lot of herbs in a small area.
 As mentioned before, it also creates microclimates and also requires a lot less watering than herbs in containers.
 The design is such a clever idea that I had to build one for my home garden too.
 I also included plans and photos for how to build it in my new book, A Woman’s Garden Grow Beautiful Plants and Make Useful Things.

 Looking online, you may come across herb spirals that people have built by mounding up the soil.
 When finished, some of them places stones on it to mimic a spiral.
 The issue with this is that it will create a low mound that could erode fairly quickly.
 The stones or bricks don’t stop rain from washing away the soil and are little more than decoration.
 My instructions below will show you how to build a more solid structure.
 One that will hold soil in place, and create a stable mound that’s able to retain warmth and give stability.

-You can also create a DIY herb spiral for practically nothing.
+You can also build an herb spiral for practically nothing.
 You don’t need much in the way of equipment, and the bricks you use can be reclaimed.
 Using brick in the garden gives an attractive look, but you can often find bricks being given away.
-The ones you see in the photo below were given to me by a friend.
+The ones you see in the photo above were given to me by a friend.
 If you’re not able to find bricks, or they are too expensive, you could use stones, seasoned wood, or a mixture of materials.
 Go for anything that’s non-toxic and that won’t affect your soil’s nutrient levels or pH too much.